The Scan section is, in a way, similar to the Data section. You might think of it as a data query and reporting tool.

 The items provided under Scan are similar to Data items in that each provides a formula to be calculated.
 Each named formula becomes a column in the scan output.

-The one exception is the "Filter" formula.
-This special formula is evaluated for every bar of every stock to determine whether to include that bar in the scan output.
+The filter formula is evaluated for every bar of every stock to determine whether to include that bar in the scan output.
 A bar is included only if the Filter formula evaluates to "TRUE" or a non-zero value.

 Scans can be useful during research to find specific examples of a setup for further study, or in a production system to produce the candidate list for daily trading.